LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

   No traduit.out.
 Convert the grid first.

 Even though we did Convert the grid successfully.
 In this case sometimes convert doesn't work, even though it produces a normal output.
-Run it again and try to store the grid files again.
+Run it again from the Convert step and try to store the grid files again.

 And check the checkbox for *Store*.